Introduction to the 2nd Chakra and Tantric Sexuality

-I also feel duty-bound to mention that many modern Tibetan Tantric Buddhist traditions do not incorporate actual physical sex into the practice.
-All those robed Tibetan monks that you see are not secretly having orgies behind monastery walls.
-Tantric Buddhism does work with themes of desire differently than other Buddhist branches, and often visualizations of male and female deities in sexual union are one of the meditative techniques used, but for most that’s as far as it goes.
+I also feel duty-bound to mention that many modern Tantric traditions do not incorporate actual physical sex into spiritual practice.
+Actual sexual union was and still is a vibrant part of some Tantric traditions, but in others, this union is primarily worked with symbolically, through visualization.
+Tibetan Vajrayana or Tantric Buddhism does work with themes of desire differently than other Buddhist branches, and often visualizations of male and female deities in sexual union are one of the meditative techniques used, but for many that’s as far as it goes.
 The best introduction to Tantric Buddhism in this regard that I have found is Lama Yeshe’s Introduction to Tantra: The Transformation of Desire.

-For those lineages that do practice Tantric sex (and there are Hindu yogic lineages that do so also, not just Buddhist ones), the same approaches are described as in meditative techniques: The ‘goal’ is either to bring the kundalini up through all the chakras into the crown, OR to catapult through a particular chakra, using it as a vortex into pure awareness or source.
+For those lineages that do practice Tantric or sacred sex (in both Hindu and Buddhist lineages, as well as some Sufi traditions), the same approaches are described as in many meditative techniques: In some practices the goal is to bring the kundalini up through all the chakras into the crown during sex, while in others the emphasis is on uniting chakras with your partner.
+In still others, partners catapult through a particular chakra, using it as a vortex into pure awareness or source.
 The difference is that you are using the incredible energy of sexual desire – one of the most powerful human urges – to drive this process.
 Properly directed, you use this energy to catapult yourself into experiences that could take years to reach sitting on a meditation cushion.
 Basically, you are using rocket fuel instead of plain old gasoline.
 In formal lineages, it takes years of preparatory training before you’re allowed to try this, and even then it’s considered a challenging practice.